 ARTHRITIC KNEE PAIN RELIEF: ALTERNATIVES TO PHARMACEUTICALS

-Of course, every study has its limits.
-Some trials were small or used treatments for different lengths of time, so that the rankings might shift a bit with more research.
-Still, the message is clear: moving your body, especially with the right support, is one of the safest and most powerful ways to fight knee arthritis pain.
-And it comes with a bonus—better overall health.
+Of course, no study is perfect.
+Some of these trials were tiny or ran for different lengths of time, so the rankings might change with more research.
+But the big message stands: moving your body, especially with a little support, is one of the safest and most effective ways to tackle knee arthritis pain.
+And as a bonus, you’ll boost your overall health, too.

 Comments